pwittrock/kubebuilder-workshop/README.md

   - `kubectl get services`
   - `kubectl get pods`

-### Connect to the MongoDB instance from a Pod
+### Connect to the running MongoDB instance from within the cluster using a Pod

 - `kubectl run mongo-test -t -i --rm --image mongo bash`
 - `mongo <address of service>:27017`

-## Experiment
+## Experiment some more

-- Try deleting the statefulset - what happens when you look for it?
+- Try deleting the StatefulSet - what happens when you look for it?
-- Try deleting the service - what happens when you look for it?
+- Try deleting the Service - what happens when you look for it?
 - Try adding fields to control new things such as the Port
 - Try adding a *Spec*, what useful things can you put in there?

 ## Bonus Objectives

+If you finish early, or want to continue working on your API after the workshop, try these exercises.

 ### Build your API into a container and publish it